Fall fundraising ideas to bring in more donations

 3. Falling leaf cleanup

 Everyone loves the beautiful yellows, oranges, and reds of the trees in the fall.
 But when they collect on the ground, somebody needs to clean them up—and that’s where your fundraiser comes in.
-Create a fall leaf cleanup with participants securing donations from sponsors for each pound of leaves they collect.
-The nice thing about this fall fundraising idea is how scalable it is—you could do it on a single street, at a school, or in an entire community.
+Create a fall leaf cleanup or rake-a-thon with participants securing donations from sponsors for each pound of leaves they collect.
+The nice thing about this fall fundraising idea is how scalable it is—you could do it on a single street, at a back-to-school event, or in an entire community.
 If it’s on your street, poll your neighbors to find out who wants their yards cleaned up; while you’re at it, ask if they want to become sponsors.
 On the day of your event, allot participants a certain amount of time to collect leaves.
 Once they’re finished, weigh the leaves, celebrate those who clean up the most by weight, and collect donations from sponsors.

 4. Pumpkin toss